As a visual person it is great to see how all of the Exchange Server 2013 components work together on this architecture poster.

 Updates to the Exercises in Exchange Server 2010 Administration: Real World Skills for MCITP Certification and Beyond

-Great news for those of you that purchased Exchange Server 2010 Administration: Real World Skills for MCITP Certification and Beyond!
+Some news for those of you that purchased Exchange Server 2010 Administration: Real World Skills for MCITP Certification and Beyond!
 We listened to your feedback and heard there was some confusion with a few of the exercises.
-There has also been a changes to how we think things should be done since we published the book over a year ago.
+Additionally, since we published the book, there have been a changes to how we think things should be done.
 Since we want you to have the latest and greatest information available, we’ve refreshed some of the exercises in the book.
 We have posted these updates for you to use while you read the book.

 You can download the latest exercise updates here.